The CIA Sent Warnings to at Least 3 Khashoggi Associates About New Saudi Threats

 The advocates were also advised to avoid travel to a wide swath of countries in Europe and Asia where Saudi Arabia has particular influence, and to move family members out of at least one particular country, Malaysia.

-The three men who confirmed their warnings to TIME all work to influence public opinion both about and within Saudi Arabia, an arena that MBS has aggressively sought to control.
+The three men whose warnings were confirmed to TIME all work to influence public opinion both about and within Saudi Arabia, an arena that MBS has aggressively sought to control.

 Palestinian-born Baghdadi is renowned for his activism in the Arab Spring.
 He was granted political asylum in 2015 to Norway, where he edits the website Arab Tyrant Manual and has been working with investigators hired by Amazon billionaire Jeff Bezos, who owns the Post, to probe Saudi Arabia’s suspected role in a breach of Bezos’ cell phone.
 (The investigators concluded it did.)

 Abdulaziz is a Saudi dissident who was granted asylum in Canada.
-He has so substantial a following on Twitter that a McKinsey & Company report informed the Saudi government that in 2015 he was one of the three people driving the conversation about a Saudi policy on the platform, which carries great weight in the kingdom.
+He has so substantial a following on Twitter that a McKinsey & Company report concluded that in 2015 he was one of the three people driving the conversation about a Saudi policy on the platform, which carries great weight in the kingdom.
 In 2017 Abdulaziz and Khashoggi collaborated on an effort to secretly undermine the Saudi crown’s grip on Twitter.
 Dubbed “cyber bees”, it involved providing foreign SIM cards to Saudi dissidents to post tweets without being tracked by the state.

 The third advocate resides in the U.S. and, like Baghdadi and Abdulaziz, worked closely with Khashoggi on projects that focused on providing more transparency in the Arab media and on social media platforms.

-Note: This story has been updated to remove a sentence which indicated Omar Abdulaziz confirmed to TIME that he received a warning from intelligence officials.
-As the original story said, Abdulaziz told TIME he could not comment on his situation on orders from authorities in Canada, and the warning to him was confirmed to TIME by friends and associates of Abdulaziz.